 - How many total gross square feet of exhibit space at Convention Center?

 615,701 total gross square feet of exhibit space at the San Diego Convention Center.
-Additionally, the convention center also contains 184,514 sq. ft. of landscaped terrace levels with spectacular bay views – ideal for receptions and breaks as well as 249,494 sq. ft. of pre-function, registration and circulation areas including the lobby which features 115,756 sq. ft. of convenient registration areas.
+Additionally, 184,514 sq. ft. of landscaped terrace levels with spectacular bay views are available – ideal for receptions and breaks as well as 249,494 sq. ft. of pre-function, registration and circulation areas including the lobby which features 115,756 sq. ft. of convenient registration areas.

 - How much of this exhibit space is contiguous?